BMW Z

 The BMW Z models are a line of roadsters manufactured by German automaker BMW.
 The Z stands for Zukunft (German for future), and has been produced in four different series with six generations consisting of roadster, coupé, sports car, and concept variants.

 The introduction of the M Coupé and M Roadster in the Z3 line marked the first of the Z series to have a high-performance BMW M variant.
 The first generation Z4 also continued to offer M Coupé and M Roadster variants.
-The current Z4 (G29) uses BMW's (B58B30) inline-six, its platform is the basis for the current Toyota Supra.
+The G29 Z4 uses BMW's (B58B30) inline-six, and its platform is the basis for the J29 Toyota Supra.

+BMW ended production of the Z4 in March 2026.